Mayank-Golchha/Excel-MCP/README.md

 - `"Show all rows in Sheet1 that have missing values"`
 - `"Add a new column 'Total' which is the sum of columns A and B"`
 - `"Filter Sheet2 to show only rows where 'Status' is 'Completed'"`
-- `"Generate a bar chart of 'Sales' by 'Region' from Sheet3"`
 - `"Merge Sheet1 and Sheet2 on column 'CustomerID'"`
-- `"Highlight all values in column 'Revenue' greater than 10000"`

 ---